 To make them, simply combine all of the products together except for the cotton rounds.
 Then stack the cotton rounds in the jar and pour in the liquid.

 - Twin pack of 25 count soft, pre-moistened Neutrogena Makeup Remover Cleansing Face Wipes to remove makeup and...

-- Makeup remover facial towelettes work to dissolve all traces of dirt, oil and makeup on skin, for superior cleansing and...
+- Makeup remover facial Towelettes work to dissolve all traces of dirt, oil and makeup on the skin, for superior cleansing...

 - Removes even stubborn waterproof mascara—with these eye makeup remover wipes which are specially formulated to be...

 7. Honey Facial Cleanser